A potentially large tree growing to a height to 45 m. It does not form a lignotuber.

-Bark is rough on the trunk and the larger branches (resembling ironbark in some case – a useful identification feature), smooth, white to yellow bark above.
+Bark is rough on the trunk and the larger branches (resembling ironbark in some case – a useful identification feature when taken with bare branches above), smooth, white to yellow bark above.
 The rough bark is thin and flaky on younger trees, but becomes thick and dark grey to black and furrowed with age.

 Juvenile / coppicing growth is elliptic to lance-shaped or curved, bluish-green to glaucous leaves, to 170 mm long and to 75 mm wide.